James Shaw I

 old street map

-By 1881 James and Margaret own a dairy at 62 East John Street, Glasgow, and they have a son Joseph and two daughters, Barbara and Agnes.
+As recorded in the 1881 Census James and Margaret operate a dairy at 62 East John Street, Glasgow, and they have a son Joseph and two daughters, Barbara and Agnes.
 Most of the houses hereabout had many families living in them but theirs was a single household comprising the family and Jessie Barrie, a niece of Margaret, employed as a servant/shopkeeper, Marion Muir, servant/dairymaid and Anne Roberts, servant/nurse, (daughter Agnes being only two months old).
 Also resident was 16 year-old James Marshall, described as a scholar/boarder, (perhaps another relative?).
 A third daughter, Marion, was born in 1883 but sadly only survives a year.
 In 1886 a second son, Andrew was born.
-[East John Street was the southern extension of Bluevale Street, beyond the railway.
-Number 62 was south of the junction with Lyon Street, just north of the Gallowgate].

 Ramoan